kourouklides/csharp-examples/README.md

-# csharp-samples
+# csharp-examples

-Sample code in .NET C# developed with the latest version of MS Visual Studio or Xamarin Studio.
+Example code in .NET C# developed with the latest version of MS Visual Studio or Xamarin Studio.

 Suitable for beginners to intermediate programmers.